 In many cases of insomnia, the body has trouble cooling down or keeping warm.
 If the body hasn’t cooled down, it cannot enter REM sleep.
 On the flip side, if the body cools down past the sweet spot required, it will abruptly wake up.

 When most professionals talk about sleep issues, they automatically jump to technology, and they are right to do so.
 Yet, they often forget to mention that body temperature is an important piece in achieving REM sleep.
-Hopefully, with this new information, you can help yourself become a better sleeper.
+If you want to learn more about this topic feel free to visit this website.